JimTools/jwt-auth/docs/decoder.rst

 .. note::

-  when only using a signular algorithm and secret you can leave this as null
+  when only using a singular algorithm and secret you can leave this as null

-Excptions
+Exceptions
 =========

 If the decoder cannnot decode the token it will throw one of several exception.